Meowith/meowith/README.md

 # Applications

-The Meowith Application is a top-level data organization unit, containing [Buckets](#buckets), which hold the actual data, and [Users](#users) that can access the data in a way specified by their permissions.
+The Meowith Application is a top-level data organization unit, containing [Buckets](#buckets), which hold the actual data, and [members](#users) that can access the data in a way specified by their permissions.

 ## Users

-Each Application has its own set of users, who are able to access specified resources within it.
-By Default One Administrative account with the provided credentials is created, this account can manage the entire application and as such, access to it should be limited.
-This account cannot be deleted to prevent accidental lock-outs.
+Each user can be an owner of many applications, as well as be a member of other applications.

 Account permissions are determined by the role(s) assigned to the account.